WendySanarwanto/learn-serverless/README.md

-A collection of ReactJS exercises samples based on serverless's official documentations, articles & tutorial videos.
+A collection of Serverless AWS Lambda samples based on serverless's official documentations, articles & tutorial videos.